dmx-systems/dmx-documentation/docs/intro.rst

     A person, a organization, and a note, connected by relationships.

-Things in DMX are called *Topics*, and relationships are basically *Associations*.
+Things in DMX are called *Topics*, and relationships are called *Associations*.
 A topic can represent e.g. a person, an organization, a file, a book, or a planet.
 Also an idea or an emotion can be stored as a topic.

 One specialty of the DMX data model is that associations can not only connect topics, but associations as well!
 This is an association can be treated as a *things* too: besides its connectivity trait they can be an object of discourse themselves.